redtigercrypto/defiscan1/src/content/protocols/compound-v3-arbitrum.md

 ## Upgradeability

-Compound allors for thr upgrade of contracts.
-Those upgrades can change the logic and implementation of the markets and governance, which can result in the loss of funds or the loss of unclaimed yield.
-To prevent this upgrades are regulated by on-chain governance on Ethereum mainnet and can be cancelled by a security council on called `ProposalGuardian`.
+The Compound-v3 protocol is fully upgradeable allowing for the update of governance and markets logic and state (specifically the Governance and Comet implementation contracts).
+This can result in the loss of funds or unclaimed yield as well as lead to other changes in the expected performance of the protocol.

-Non-malicious upgrades can modify market parameters through the `Configurator` contract, which controls how each market functions.
-These changes could potentially alter future yield calculations or alter the risk exposue of deposited funds.
-The system includes a `PauseGuardian` (security council) that can immediately freeze markets if suspicious activity is detected.
+The permission to upgrade the protocol is controlled by an onchain governance system with COMP token holders submitting and voting on respective proposals.
+A multisig account, the ProposalGuardian, has the permission to cancel proposals to mitigate the risk of malicious or otherwise unintended proposals.
+This role can potentially be abused to censor proposals.

+Furthermore, another multisig account, the PauseGuardian, has the permission to pause markets, disabling depositing and withdrawing assets, if suspicious activity is detected.
+This role can potentially be abused to freeze funds and unclaimed yield in the protocol.

 Upgrades happen through governance proposal on Ethereum Mainnet.
-After a 2 days delay a `Bridge Receiver` receives messages from the mainnet governance and sends them to a local `TimeLock` that ensures the transactions are only executed during the correct execution period, after an additional 1 day delay.
+A `Bridge Receiver` receives messages from the mainnet governance and sends them to a local `TimeLock` that ensures the transactions are only executed during the correct execution period, after a delay.

 > Upgradeability score: High

 ## Autonomy

-The system has one dependency.
-The protocol uses Chainlink's oracle to get the price of assets.
-There are no fallback mechanisms if the oracle fails.
-It may be replaced only with a contract upgrade through a governance proposal (5+ days delay).
+The compound-v3 protocol relies on a Chainlink oracle feed to price collateral and base assets in the system.
+The protocol does not validate asset prices returned by Chainlink or offer a fallback oracle mechanism.
+The replacement of a stale or untrusted oracle feed requires a Compound governance vote with a delay (see Exit Window).

+The Chainlink oracle system itself is upgradeable without decentralized ownership over those permissions.
+This dependency thus introduces centralization risk in the Compound-v3 protocol.

-> Autonomy score: Low
+> Autonomy score: High

 ## Exit Window

-Once an upgrade is approved by the governance on the mainnet there is a total delay of 3 days allowing users to react before the proposal can be executed on Arbitrum.
-Anyone with more than 25'000 Comp can create a proposal, each proposal has a minimum voting time of 3 days and requires at least 400'000 votes to be valid.
-A malicious upgrade could hijack user funds if it is not blocked by the `ProposalGuardian`.
-In addition to that, the tranfers/deposits/withdrawals can be paused by the `PauseGuardian` (Security Council) with no delay, freezing all assets.
+Permissions, including protocol upgrades, are controlled by an onchain governance system on Ethereum mainnet.
+COMP holders are able to create new proposals (requires 25,000 COMP) and vote on proposals (at least 400,000 votes are required for a valid proposal).
+A minimum voting period of 3 days is enforced as well as a delay of 3 days for the implementation of successful proposals.

+While this does not meet the 7-day exit window requirement, malicious or unintended proposals can be intercepted by the `ProposalGuardian` multisig account.

+However, both the `ProposalGuardian` and the `PauseGuardian` multisig accounts do not meet the Security Council requirements ([see below](#security-council)).

 > Exit Window score: High